 2016/17 annual call - results

-The Red Meat Panel endorsed 18 RD&A proposals for funding through the 2016/17 MLA annual call.
-The full list of 18 projects can be found here.
+A full list of 18 RD&A proposals that were funded through the 2016/17 MLA annual call can be found here.

 Join myMLA today